Key Benefits to Joining the SCMA

 The SCMA prides itself on a vibrant and the well developed support network.
 The network is made up of member stations, trade suppliers, past station managers as well as people involved in the coal face of community broadcasting.
 The benefit of this huge evolving and growing network is immeasurable to the membership of this association and makes up part of the core knowledge base.
 There is an open line of communication between all member stations of the association as well as the associations Board of Management and the Associations C.E.O.

 The PDS or Program delivery system is a web based distribution system that allows members to upload and download programs and information for their use and distribution throughout the membership of the SCMA.
 The PDS is one of the most secure program distribution systems on the internet and allows one to one or one to many uploads and downloads.
 PDS is not restricted to music or on air programs and will also contain a secure members only area that will provide SCMA members with a secure information distribution system that will be not only fast but reliable.

 To become a full member of the SCMA you must be a community broadcaster either aspirant, TCBL or fully licensed.
-Membership to the SCMA had remained unchanged for over 10 years at the last national conference a motion from the floor was put to increase membership to $75.
-The motion was passed and has gone through the process and has been increased as of the 1st of January 2012.
-Membership is just $75-00 and is not means tested.
-You simply pay your membership fill in t the membership forms and submit it to the SCMA and you are a member.
+Membership to the SCMA been set at $75 for the past 5 years and continues to go unchanged.
+Membership to SCMA and is not means tested, you simply pay your membership fill in the membership forms and submit it to the SCMA and you are a member.
 Any Station that joins in the 3 months prior to the end of the financial year will be given membership for the remainder of the current year free of charge.
 All member stations are treated equally and all financial member stations of the Association have a vote and the right to stand for office.

 The Equipment Loan Data Base